Baked Asparagus Fries with Roasted Garlic Aioli

 Make the asparagus:

-• To cook the asparagus fries in an air fryer: Preheat the air fryer to 360°F, then grease the basket with cooking spray.
-Arrange a portion of the asparagus fries in the basket and spray them with cooking spray.
-Air-fry until golden brown and crispy, 8 to 12 minutes.
+- To cook the asparagus fries in an air fryer, preheat the air fryer to 360°F, then grease the basket with cooking spray.
+Arrange the asparagus fries in the basket, spray with cooking spray, and air-fry until golden brown and crispy, 8 to 12 minutes.

 Nutrition